-Many people receive their benefits every week.
-Yet with the introduction of Universal Credit, you may start getting your benefits every month instead.
+Many people used to receive benefits every week.
+Now with the introduction of Universal Credit, people are receiving benefits every month instead.
 If you are finding it difficult to make your money last the whole month, budgeting can help.

 Here are the three steps for making a budget.
 (You can do this using a pen and paper, but there are also some great online budget tools you can use, such as the budget calculator here)

 Step 1 - Write down exactly how much money you get every week or month

 Step 2 - List everything you spend each week or month, like:

 - Important things: rent, council tax, TV licence and electricity, water or gas

 - Everyday living: food, toiletries, petrol or bus fares

 - Other bills: phone, broadband bills, loan repayments